-This year we have built on the safeguarding initiatives of 2021 and were pleased that Ofsted identified no safeguarding concerns within the school.
-Our safeguarding team has grown - led by Mrs Keelan-Edwards who is the Designated Safeguarding Lead (DSL) we have three Deputy DSL (Mrs Day, Mrs Hewison and Mr Fell) meaning that there is always a member of the team available to support our students.
+This year we have continued to build on the safeguarding initiatives of previous years, and in addition to ensuring this is a regular agenda item on all meetings, seek assurance in many ways to confirm the safety within school.
+Regular visits from colleagues from North Yorkshire have confirmed their confidence in our processes.
+Our safeguarding team continues to be led by Mrs Keelan-Edwards who is the Designated Safeguarding Lead (DSL) we have three Deputy DSL (Mrs Day, Mrs Hewison and Mr Fell) meaning that there is always a member of the team available to support our students.
 Lanyard, card entry doors and CCTV mean the site is safer than ever - whilst our robust and sensitively planned programme delivered via the PSHCE programme educates our students on how to ensure their own safety and that of those around them and, very importantly, what to do and who to speak to if they have any concerns whatsoever.
 Governors have been concerned about the impact of social media on the wellbeing of our students and have been supportive of the programmes of education around this to students and parents.
 Similarly, the high prevalence of vaping and recreational drug use in Ripon is a threat to our students, and a programme to educate students, empowering them to make informed choices has been welcomed.